wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.71 =
+= 1.0.72 =
-* Removes the duplicate LINK tags in the public forms.
-* The developer version includes improves the performance of DS fields, and includes a "Currency DS" control.
+* Modifies the loading of CSS files to fix an issue with multiple forms in a same page but with different templates.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support